Skip to content

 Do Transferred Calls Cost Extra?

 With Trillet at $49/month, call transfers are included in the plan.
-You consume minutes during the AI conversation and the transfer leg, but there is no separate per-transfer fee.
+There is no separate per-transfer fee.
+You consume minutes during the AI conversation at your normal plan rate, while the transfer leg itself bills at just $0.05/minute, cheaper than the standard overage rate.
 That $49 includes 150 minutes; beyond that, overage is $0.20/minute, which is the lowest overage rate among the AI-only competitors we track.
 A business using 200 minutes in a month, for example, pays $49 plus 50 overage minutes at $0.20, which is $10, for a total of $59.

 By contrast, some answering services and hybrid AI-plus-human providers charge per live handoff.
-Smith.ai's AI Receptionist, for instance, runs $500/month and adds a per-call fee for live-agent handoffs (confirmed on its pricing page as of June 2026).
+Smith.ai's AI Receptionist starts at $150/month (Enterprise $500+) and bills per call, with live-human plans from $300/month (confirmed on its pricing page as of July 2026).
 For a small business with regular transfers, a per-handoff or per-call model gets expensive quickly, while a flat plan with included minutes stays predictable.

 Frequently Asked Questions